 OKDHS requires that each child is assigned a staff person responsible for the child's habits, interest, special needs, and parent-teacher conferences.
-This helps build meaningful relationships, develops trust, and maintains a safe environment.
-At least one staff person is required to be within sight and hearing of children at all times, even during nap time.
+This helps build meaningful relationships, develop trust, and maintains a safe environment.
+At least one staff member is required to always be within sight and hearing of children, even during nap time.